Games Art and Design BA (Hons)

 Explore and develop your skills of current game studio pipelines and be part of a collaborative, supportive department.

-Our BA (Hons) Games Art and Design has an international reputation for producing graduates who excel creatively and technically.
-The Rookies ranked Norwich University of the Arts in its global top 30 – and placed us 7th for 3D Animation, 20th for Concept Art and Illustration and 29th for Game Design and Development in their global rankings.
+Our award-winning TIGA accredited BA (Hons) Games Art and Design has an international reputation for producing graduates who excel creatively and technically.
+In 2023 the Rookies ranked Norwich University of the Arts in its global top 30 – and placed us 7th for 3D Animation, 20th for Concept Art and Illustration and 29th for Game Design and Development in their global rankings.
+In addition, the course was awarded Best Educational Institute in 2023 at the TIGA Awards.

-Our award-winning industry-led course follows a T-shaped learning model where you specialise in your chosen field yet crucially gain awareness across art, code and audio disciplines to level up your knowledge and experience as a creative, opening a wealth of graduate employability options.
+Our industry-led course follows a T-shaped learning model where you specialise in your chosen field yet crucially gain awareness of important industry pipeline processes that cover games development, art, and design to level up your knowledge and experience as a creative, opening a wealth of graduate employability options.

 Students and graduates have worked on major ‘AAA’ titles such as Star Wars Jedi: Survivor, Red Dead Redemption 2, Batman: Arkham Asylum and Sea of Thieves, while others have set up their own successful independent studios.